Fusion Teas

 Pairing tea with chocolate is a world of exploration.

 There are a few classic guidelines to use.
 You can look for pairings that have similar flavor characteristics, or you can find combinations where the tea and chocolate contrast each other.
-Oriental Beauty Oolong or Jasmine with Flowers Green Tea complement dark chocolate as the floral notes in both are highlighted.
+Oriental Beauty Oolong or Jasmine with Flowers Green Tea complements dark chocolate as the floral notes in both are highlighted.
 Green Walnut Green Tea goes well with the nuttiness of other dark chocolates.
-On the complimentary side of pairing, a spicy Masala Chai is enhanced by a creamy milk chocolates.
+On the complimentary side of pairing, a spicy Masala Chai is enhanced by creamy milk chocolates.

 If you prefer fresh fruit for dessert, you’re in luck.